Multimodal LLM-based Query Paraphrasing for Video Search: Related Work

 Besides the OOV problem, complex queries mixed with logical and spatial constraints are challenging to the existing methods.
 Only a few efforts try to address them, and the existing methods mainly focus on addressing one type of complex query.
 For example, the dual-task model \cite{dual_task} requires users to manually decompose a complex query with logical constraints into sub-queries, followed by combining the rank list of each sub-query by Boolean operations.
 BNL \cite{Understand_Negation_rumcc_MM} proposed to understand the logical operator \lq\lq NOT\rq\rq\ in video retrieval through negation learning by composing negative text-video pairs, which was implemented by inserting the word \lq\lq NOT\rq\rq\ before or after the verbs of the texts in positive text-video pairs.
 HGR \cite{hgr} addressed the spatial constraint in a user query by modelling the query and video through the events-actions-entities graph neural network.
 The improved ITV addressed the spatial constraint by adding compositional words to the concept bank and training the concepts using seven million pseudo-caption-video pairs \cite{improvedITV}.

-Different from the existing methods, in this paper, we propose to address the OOV and complex query problems through three transformations.
+Different from the existing methods, in this paper, we propose to address the OOV and complex query problems through three verified transformations.